 Lights and sounds

 The Nintendo Switch Lite is an awesome little gaming system.
 It's compact, super portable, and there are already thousands of games to play.
 When you're playing your Switch Lite at home or on the go, it makes for an easier gaming experience if you can use a pair of wireless headphones.
-The Switch might not have Bluetooth, but there are plenty of options for those looking for the proper headset.
+Now that the Switch has built-in Bluetooth support for headphones, there are plenty of options out there to choose from.

-If you already have a pair of Bluetooth headphones that you'd like to use with your Switch Lite, we highly recommend purchasing the HomeSpot Adapter.
+If you already have a pair of Bluetooth headphones, but you're having trouble getting them to connect to the Switch Lite, we highly recommend purchasing the HomeSpot Adapter.
 It plugs into your Switch Lite and syncs with Bluetooth headphones.
 For the best experience, you'll want to use headphones that feature low latency aptX codecs.